Certora/Documentation/docs/gambit/mutation-verifier.md

 }
 ```
 If you don't have a `gambit` object in the `conf` file,
-  `certoraMutate` will run only on the mutants added manually,
+  `certoraMutate` will run only on the manual mutants,
   and no other mutants will be generated.

 ```{note}